-Control of leafy spurge requires a long term commitment and re-treatment of seedlings and new plants from root buds.
-Treated sites must be evaluated and checked each year and new plants re-treated with the objective of ether containing the perimeter of mature infestations and utilizing other integrated tools within boundaries or controlling infestations less than 5 years old.
+Control of leafy spurge requires a long term commitment and follow-up treatment of seedlings and new plants from root buds.
+Treated sites must be evaluated and checked each year and new plants controlled with the objective of ether containing the perimeter of mature infestations, and utilizing other integrated tools within boundaries or controlling infestations less than 5 years old.

 Do not treat too early in the spring.
-Leafy spurge is the most sensitive to herbicide treatments applied when the true flowers (after yellow bract is formed) and plants are developing (spring or early summer) or in early to mid-September after the stems have developed new fall re-growth.
-Herbicide applications after seed dispersal as the plants become dormant during the hot, dry summer are not as effective.
-Refer to the application timing graph on the lower left which shows growth stages for optimum control.
-Herbicide applications in excess of 25-50 gallons of spray solution per acre, depending on leafy spurge canopy, will allow the herbicide to penetrate the leafy spurge vegetative canopy and may increase control due to increased herbicide uptake by roots.
+Leafy spurge is the most sensitive to herbicide treatments applied when the true flower is visible (after yellow bract is formed in late spring or early summer) or in early to mid-September after stems have developed new fall re-growth.
+Herbicide applications made after seed dispersal is not as effective since plants become dormant during the hot, dry summer.
+Refer to the application timing graph on the left which shows growth stages for optimum control.
+Herbicide applications in excess of 25 to 50 gallons of spray solution per acre, depending on leafy spurge canopy, will allow the herbicide to penetrate the leafy spurge vegetative canopy and may increase control due to increased herbicide uptake by roots.

-Apply Tordon® 22K (picloram) alone at 1-2 quarts/acre.
+Apply Tordon® 22K specialty herbicide (picloram) alone at 1 to 2 quarts/acre.
 Add 2,4-D at 1 quart/acre (1 lb ae/acre) to rates below 1 quart/acre of Tordon 22K.
 Research has shown that the addition of OverDrive at 4 oz product/acre may improve leafy spurge control by up to 20%.
 Reducing the Tordon rate below 1 quart/acre when mixing with OverDrive is not recommended.
 Add a non-ionic surfactant or blend at 0.25% v/v (1 pint/100 gallons).
-Herbicide re-treatments should be made when control drops below 75% in successive years.
+Herbicide treatments should be reapplied when control drops below 75% in successive years.

 For control of noxious or invasive weeds as listed by federal states, or local authorities, do not apply more than 1.0 lb active ingredient (2 quarts of Tordon 22K/acre) per annual growing season as a broadcast treatment.